 Step 1: Take Stock of All Finances and Debts

 The very first step to eliminating debt is to know exactly how much is owed and to where.
 Either using a computer to create a spreadsheet or a simple pen and paper it’s important to list all available details of each debt such as:

 - Available Credit Remaining

-It’s important this step is really focused on, as late fees and interest payments add up extremely quickly and only force a debt higher and higher.
+It’s critical to focus on this step when figuring out how to pay off debt fast with a low income, because late fees and interest payments add up quickly and only serve to push a debt higher and higher.